-A foreign-based company wishing to establish an enterprise in Sweden will most likely choose one of two main business structures:
+Foreign-based companies wishing to establish an enterprise in Sweden typically choose one of two main business structures:

 - Subsidiary a limited liability company (aktiebolag) - Branch (filial)

 Most foreign investors who set up a business in Sweden opt for a private limited liability company.
 Swedish legislation has long accepted limited liability companies with a sole owner (wholly owned subsidiaries).